nuxt-community/axios-module/docs/content/en/options.md

 * Default: `http://[HOST]:[PORT][PREFIX]`

-Defines the base URL which is used and prepended to make requests server side requests.
+Defines the base URL which is used and prepended to make server side requests.

 Environment variable `API_URL` can be used to **override** `baseURL`.